-- optimisation of resources (pesticides, fertiliser) in the light of increasing environmental concern (and pressure); - risk assessments, including the assessment of probabilities of pest and disease outbreaks and the need to take corrective action.
+- (a) What-if experiments to optimize the economic return from farms, including real-time irrigation management.
+This is the only area in which models are well established, including models in some developing countries (FAO, 1992); - Optimization of resources (pesticides, fertilizer) in the light of increasing environmental concern (and pressure); - (c) Risk assessment, including the assessment of probabilities of pest and disease outbreaks and the need to take corrective action.

-Contrary to most other applications, on-farm real-time operations demand well designed software that can be used by the non-expert, as well as a regular supply of data.
+Contrary to most other applications, on-farm real-time operations demand well-designed software that can be used by the non-expert, as well as a regular supply of data.
 In theory, some inputs could be taken automatically from recording weather stations, but specific examples are rare.
-A publication by Hess (1996) underlines the sensitivity of an irrigation simulation programme to errors in the on-farm weather readings.
+A publication by Hess (1996) underlines the sensitivity of an irrigation simulation program to errors in the onfarm weather readings.

-Systems have been described where some of the non-weather inputs come from direct measurement.
-Thomson and Ross (1996) describe a situation where model parameters were adjusted based on soil water sensor responses to drying.
+Systems have been described in which some of the non-weather inputs come from direct measurement.
+Thomson and Ross (1996) describe a situation in which model parameters were adjusted on the basis of responses by soil water sensors to drying.
 An expert system determined which sensor readings were valid before they could be used to adjust parameters.

 Irrigation systems have a lot to gain from using weather forecasts rather than climatological averages for future water demand.
-Fouss and Willis (1994) show how daily weather forecasts, including real-time rainfall likelihood data from the daily National Weather Service forecasts can assist in optimising the operational control of soil water and scheduling agrochemical applications.
-The authors indicate that the computer models will be incorporated into decision support models (Expert Systems) which can be used by farmers and farm managers to operate water-fertiliser-pest management systems.
+Fouss and Willis (1994) show how daily weather forecasts, including real-time data on the likelihood of rainfall from the daily National Weather Service forecasts, can assist in optimizing the operational control of soil water and scheduling agrochemical applications.
+The authors indicate that the computer models will be incorporated into decision support models (Expert Systems) that can be used by farmers and farm managers to operate water-fertilizer-pest management systems.

-Cabelguenne et al. (1997) use forecast weather to schedule irrigation in combination with a variant of EPIC.
-The approach is apparently so efficient that discrepancies between actual and weather forecasts led to a difference in tactical irrigation management.
+Cabelguenne et al. (1997) use forecast weather to schedule irrigation in combination with a variant of the Environmental Policy Integrated Climate model (EPIC, formerly the Erosion Productivity Impact Calculator).
+The approach is apparently so efficient that discrepancies between actual conditions and weather forecasts led to a difference in tactical irrigation management.

-We conclude this section with an interesting example of risk assessment provided by Bouman (1994) who has determined the probability distribution of rice yields in the Philippines based on the probability distributions of the input weather data.
-The uncertainty in the simulated yield was large: there was 90% probability that simulated yield was between 0.6 and 1.65 times the simulated standard yield in average years.
+This section ends with an interesting example of risk assessment provided by Bouman (1994), who has determined the probability distribution of rice yields in the Philippines based on the probability distributions of the input weather data.
+The uncertainty in the simulated yield was large: there was a 90 per cent probability that simulated yield was between 0.6 and 1.65 times the simulated standard yield in average years.

-1.3.3 Warning systems, especially for food security(13)
+6.1.3.3 Warning systems, especially for food security13